 Ami Cooper, Rural Rehabilitation Specialist

-Ami joined Easter Seals in 2012 as an AmeriCorps inter for the FARM Program and, in 2015 was hired as a Rural Rehabilitation Specialist.
+Ami joined the Easterseals Wisconsin staff in 2014.
 She works with farmers with disabilities and their families by providing services that help them continue farming and maintain independence.
 She conducts on-site work assessments, determines work site modifications and adaptive equipment needs, develops a plan to implement recommendations, and coordinates funding and support services.
-She also maintains the Ag Equipment Reutilization website.
-Ami grew up on her family’s Registered Holstein dairy farm in Wisconsin, where she worked actively with the herd.
+Ami is the instructor of Exploring Job Options in Rural Wisconsin, a program developed for high school students with disabilities who want to learn more about opportunities available in the agricultural industry.
+Ami grew up on her family’s dairy farm where she continues to work with the herd.